 Many younger people, in particular, don’t see religion as a significant part of their lives.
-As an example, Estonia has one of the largest per capita populations of people that don’t believe in God.
+As an example, Estonia has one of the largest per capita populations of people who don’t believe in God.

-Baltic food is incredibly diverse and draws significant influences from its neighbours including Russia, Poland and Scandinavian countries.
+Baltic food is incredibly diverse and draws significant influences from its neighbours including Russia, Poland and Nordic countries.
 Plenty of dishes you’ll encounter during your Baltics travel will be very similar to other Eastern European countries such as potatoes, pelmeni (dumplings), rye bread, dairy products and soups.
 What sets the Baltic states apart from other Eastern European countries is their geographic location on the Baltic Sea meaning there is plenty of fish incorporated into their diet, such as smoked salmon and pickled herring!

 Apart from standard drinks such as beer and vodka, it’s worth sampling local spirits such as Black Balsam (herbal liqueur) in Latvia, Vana Tallin (rum liqueur) in Estonia and Krupnikas (honey liqueur) in Lithuania.
 Fermented soft drinks made from rye bread known as Kvass in Latvia and Gira in Lithuania are also worth trying and taste similar to root beer.

 Baltics travel is safe — safer, in fact, than most anywhere on the European continent.
 The biggest physical safety concern one might face in the Baltic nations is, if you happen to be travelling in winter, to beware of walking beneath icicles — they can be dangerous if they fall!